CadenSelle/Caden_Selle_Portfolio/README.md

   * **Custom Domain** - Registered and routed through Route 53 (cadenselle.com and www.cadenselle.com)
   * **Budgets** - Created an AWS Budget with alerts sent via SNS when usage hits 80% or 100% of the monthly budget
   * **Monitoring and Alerts:**
-      * **CloudWatch Syntehtics Canary** runs daily uptime checks and stores logs to a dedicated S3 bucket with a lifecycle policy to optimize storage and costs
+      * **CloudWatch Synthetics Canary** runs daily uptime checks and stores logs to a dedicated S3 bucket with a lifecycle policy to optimize storage and costs
       * **CloudWatch Alarm** is triggered if uptime check fails and sends a notification via SNS
   * **AWS CloudTrail** tracks and records all account-level API activity, with logs stored securely
   * **Security and IAM**: